Ninja4Panda/My-Website/README.md

 Server caches all sockets in a game for faster lookup even though they are all in a socket-io room.

+If the last mafia that hasn't voted yet but then disconnected, mafia turn will not be skipped hence mafia has to wait for time to pass.
+But no major issue.(Same principle for all kinds of voting)

 ### TODO
 - [ ] Implement webrtc to allow audio connection between clients
 - Because all clients need to talk to each other a mesh network is needed.